tiberlab/tibercad/manual/Sphinx/Complete/modules/Dsc.rst

   }

 ..  note::

-          for both region (TiO2 and electrolyte) the same material for the database is used (TiO2mes), the parameter porosity defines which porosity has the material.
-The flag TiO2 = false defines instead that in the electrolyte region only the electrolyte is present and there is no semiconductor.
+          For both region (TiO2 and electrolyte) the same material for the database is used (*TiO2mes*), the parameter porosity defines which porosity has the material.
+The flag *TiO2 = false* defines instead that in the electrolyte region only the electrolyte is present and there is no semiconductor.
 By default the dssc module assumes that a certain region contains both the semiconductor and the electrolyte (porous material).